althonos/lightmotif/README.md

 let pli = Pipeline::<_, f32>::new();
 let scores = pli.score(&striped, &pssm);

-// Scores can be extracted into a Vec<f32>
-let v = scores.to_vec();
+// Scores can be extracted into a Vec<f32>, or indexed directly. let v = scores.to_vec();
 ```